Right Legal Group – Complaints Procedure

 What will happen next?

-1 On receipt of your complaint Bethany Lunn will send you a letter or email acknowledging your complaint and might invite you to a meeting to discuss your concerns.
-We will open a file for your complaint in our system and Bethany Lunn will examine the file that we have on the work that we have been doing for you.
-We would look to acknowledge your complaint within two working days of receiving it and will complete our initial investigation within seven working days.
+1 On receipt of your complaint Philip Jones will contact you via phone or a letter or email acknowledging your complaint and might invite you to a meeting to discuss your concerns.
+We will open a file for your complaint in our system and Philip will examine the file that we have on the work that we have been doing for you.
+We would look to acknowledge your complaint within five working days of receiving it and will complete our initial investigation within ten working days.

 2 We might then invite you to a meeting or we will write to you to ask for further information.
 Alternatively we might write to you setting out our views on the situation and suggesting any redress that we would feel to be appropriate.
 We will write to you with our views and any suggestions within seven days of completing our investigations.

 3 Where we feel that we have failed in our standards we could offer an apology, a reduction of any bill or a repayment in relation to any payment received.

 4 If, by this stage, you are still not satisfied, please let us know.
 It would be helpful to us if you could do so within the next 21 days but there is no obligation on you to do so.
 We will then arrange to review our decision.
 We would generally aim to do this within seven days of hearing from you.
 We will usually do this by involving an appropriate line manager or Director to see if they agree our response.

 5 We will let you know the result of the review within two working days of the end of the review and will do so by writing to you to confirm our final position on your complaint and explaining our reasons.

 What do to if we cannot resolve your complaint?

 The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
 They will look at your complaint independently and it will not affect how we handle your case.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 If you have, then you must take your complaint to the Legal Ombudsman: